papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-local-asset.md

 ```

 !!!note
-    The above command will spawn a lazy fork of Polkadot Asset Hub with the latest block data from the network.
+    The preceding command will spawn a lazy fork of Polkadot Asset Hub with the latest block data from the network.
 If you need to test Kusama Asset Hub, replace `polkadot-asset-hub.yml` with `kusama-asset-hub.yml` in the command.

 An Asset Hub instance is now running locally, and you can proceed with the asset registration process.
-Note that the local registration process does not differ from the live network process.
+Note that the local registration process doesn't differ from the live network process.
 Once you have a successful TestNet transaction, you can use the same steps to register the asset on MainNet.